 • Outdoor clothing suitable for all potential weather conditions

-• Sandwich box, vacuum flask / drinks container
+• Sandwich box, vacuum flask / drinks container with packed lunch if you have not booked an accommodation option.

 • Small rucksack or bag